-Councils with fewer women tend to do less for health care, childcare, education and other social needs.8 Then poor health and education weaken workers and children.
+Councils with fewer women tend to do less for health care, childcare, education and other social needs.8 Then the poorest schools and clinics are a blight; so are the citizens and workers hurt by poor health or education.

 If such urgent needs overwhelm us, we neglect the essential need to fix their structural sources.
 The plurality rule is a key defective part to replace.
 It wastes votes and underrepresents most voters.
 It gives the reps less incentive to help most voters.